 One of the first decisions to make for your housing search is whether you wish to use a real estate broker or agent who can help you navigate the rental market and application process.
 If you choose to use a broker or agent, you will owe them a fee once you secure your apartment, which is typically 15% of the annual rent.
 Some brokers are open to negotiating their fee, but you should discuss this fee before you begin your search.

 If you choose to go with a broker, keep in mind that you will need to have money available for payment upfront to cover broker fees, security, and the first month's rent.
 CreditDonkey is a useful tool that can help calculate your expenses.

 If you prefer to search on your own for “no-fee” apartments, you can go straight to landlords and building offices or search for no-fee apartment listings online.
 There are also some brokers whose fees are paid by the landlord or building.

-Weill Cornell Medicine’s Preferred Broker
+Weill Cornell Medicine’s Partner Broker

-If you wish to use a broker, the Housing Office can refer you to our preferred broker.
+If you wish to use a broker, the Housing Office can refer you to our partner broker.
 We will collect some information about your housing preferences and needs, and if we believe our broker may be able to assist you, we will make a referral on your behalf.
 The broker understands the needs of our employees and has identified neighborhoods that may be well suited to members of the Weill Cornell community.
 If needed, they will try to negotiate a more favorable rent or a lower income requirement with the landlord.

 To be approved for an apartment, you may need to meet certain financial requirements.